Skip to main content

 Sidebar: If you’re scratching your head in confusion because (a) haven’t we had built-in casting on TVs for years and (b) hasn’t hotel TV casting also been around for a while?
 You’re right on both counts.

-The answers are: (a) hospitality TVs are unique models sold only to hotels and similar companies, and they often lag behind consumer sets in terms of features and specifications, and (b) while Google Cast has been in hotels for several years (and only via third-party devices or HDMI dongles, which adds cost and complexity for hotels), AirPlay support has been very spotty.
+The answers are: (a) hospitality TVs are unique models sold only to hotels and similar companies, and they often lag behind consumer sets in terms of features and specifications, and (b) while Google Cast has been in hotels for several years (and often via third-party devices or HDMI dongles, which adds cost and complexity for hotels), AirPlay support has been very spotty.

 Samsung and LG’s announcements are a sign that things are about to get much better.